Michael Kay: The Michael Kay Show (2002-present)

 In 2002, Kay began hosting a drive-time talk show on WEPN (the former WEVD).
 That same year he began hosting the YES Network's CenterStage, a sports and entertainment interview-format show.

 Kay frequently broadcast live from the vicinity of the stadium that the Yankees were playing in that evening (his contractual exclusivity prohibited him from hosting the show from inside Yankee Stadium).
 This is no longer the case.

 From 2009 until 2011, the 6:00 hour had been co-titled New York Baseball Tonight throughout the baseball season.
 Kay did not usually appear during that hour if he was broadcasting a Yankee game that evening.
 Don La Greca often hosted this segment and appeared with Kay on the rest of The Michael Kay Show.

 When Kay is on the air for the end of his program, he usually signs off with the following: "In the words of Billy Joel, life is a series of hellos and goodbyes, and I'm afraid it's time for goodbye again," before promoting the next program.
 Kay opened his first-ever simulcast on the YES Network on February 3, 2014, by dumping a bottle of Diet Coke into the garbage, a move meant to poke fun of the channel's former occupant Mike Francesa.
 The canned action was widely criticized.

-The final broadcast of The Michael Kay Show was on December 13, 2024.
+The final broadcast of The Michael Kay Show in its original format was on December 13, 2024.
+On January 6, 2025, Kay launched a new version of the show with him hosting solo.
+The show is also available as a podcast.